-The adrenal glands are small organs that sit atop each kidney yet play a crucial role in the body's response to stress and homeostasis.
+The adrenal glands are small organs that present at the top of each kidney.
+They play a crucial role in the body's response to stress and homeostasis.
 These glands are divided into two portions: the adrenal medulla and the adrenal cortex.
-The adrenal cortex is, in particular, crucial, being an outer region that secretes a variety of hormones controlling metabolism, immune response, blood pressure, and many others related to the essential activities of living.
-Shortly, it means that if there is a functional failure, balance would be impossible to maintain, and the body could not react within and without the stressors.
+The adrenal cortex is the outer region, comprising 80-90% of the gland.
+It secretes a variety of steroid hormones controlling metabolism, immune response, blood pressure, and many others related to the essential activities of living.
+Complete loss of adrenocortical hormones can lead to death due to dehydration and electrolyte imbalances in a few days to a week, unless hormone replacement therapy begins promptly.

 Each adrenal gland has an outer cortex and an inner medulla.

-The cortex itself can be divided into three layers, each performing the production of different forms of hormones.
+The cortex itself can be divided into three layers, each producing different hormones.

 The adrenal cortex includes three distinct layers: